AY2324S2-CS2113-W12-2/tp/docs/UserGuide.md

 **A**: Unfortunately, deleted logs are not recoverable, so it's important to be careful when using the delete command.

-**Q**: I accidentally cleared the data.
-Is there a way to recover it?

-**A**: Unfortunately, cleared data are not recoverable, so it's important to be careful when using the clear command.

 ## Command Summary